liquinlab/elm-smile/docs/deploying.md

 ### Notifying the Slack bot

-In the <GureckisLabText/>, the final step is to send a notification about the deployment to a Slack
+If you set up the Slac connection, the final step is to send a notification about the deployment to a Slack
 [Workflow Builder](https://slack.com/help/articles/360035692513-Guide-to-Workflow-Builder)
 bot.
 This lets you verify the code was deployed and provides you with an up-to-date URL to share with participants.
+This includes a QR code which can be used to recruit anonymous participants to the task via a physical flye/poster.

 If the deployment script fails, GitHub will attempt to notify the slack bot about the error.
 However, it requires that the GitHub secrets have been properly